 - 20th Century

-The participants were informed of the purpose of the surveyto measure their "thoughts, beliefs, feelings and experienced" concerning artistic depictions of the Virgin Mary.
+The participants were informed of the purpose of the surveyto measure their "thoughts, beliefs, feelings and experiences" concerning artistic depictions of the Virgin Mary.
 For the thematic images (Table 1), the participants selected and ranked five of them that they identified with, numbering them in order of preference, "1" indicating the image most identified with, followed by "2" and so on.
 There was also space for the participants to explain their selections and rankings.
 For the depicted events (Table 2), the participants selected and ranked three of them.
 For the representations from the different artistic periods (Table 3), the participants rated each on a 5-point categorical scale ranging from strongly like to strongly dislike."

 The principal analytic strategy consisted of a series of analyses of variance comparing participants' responses to the stimuli.
 Responses were scored as follows: For the thematic images and the depicted events, the most preferred image was assigned a "1," the second a "2," and so on.
 Each of the nonpreferred images was assigned the average of the remaining ranks.
 For the various artistic styles, the responses "strongly like, like, don't know, dislike, and strongly dislike," were coded as "1" through "5," respectively.